chanzuckerberg/napari-segmentation-workshop/_sources/preface/imageanalysis.md

 # Primer to image analysis

-Before completing a segmentation workflow within napari, you may want to understand some general algorithms commonly used in image analysis.
-We've provided these resources to give more context into the steps that occur within a classical segmentation.
+As a reference, you may want to review some general concepts commonly used in image analysis.
+We've provided these resources to give more context into the steps that occur within cell segmentation workflows.
+Review as needed before continuing the course.

 ## The concept of "filtering"